axelhahn/restic-http-server-for-synology/docs/90_Upgrade.md

 ## ⏩ Upgrade the software

-You can upgrade the software with `./install.sh`.
-It finds a new version of Restic rest server and brypt and installs it in the current directory.

-Udate scripts:
+### Udate scripts

 Execute `sudo ./upgrade.sh` to download the latest versions of the scripts.

 ![Start the upgrade tool](images/upgrade_start.png)

 Afterwards it will start the newly downloaded `./install.sh` to download/ upgrade needed binaries.
+See the next chapter.

+### Upgrade Binaries

+Execute `sudo ./install.sh` to download the latest version of the required single binaries of restic rest server and bcrypt and initialize the service.

 ![Start the upgrade tool](images/install_upgrade.png)